roots/trellis/README.md

 4. Optionally add any dev hostnames to your local `/etc/hosts` file (or use the [hostsupdated plugin](https://github.com/cogitatio/vagrant-hostsupdater).
 5. Run `vagrant up`.

+## Vagrant Box

+By default, the example `Vagrantfile` now uses the `roots/bedrock` box.
+It's publicly available on the Vagrant Cloud site [here](https://vagrantcloud.com/roots/bedrock).

+The `roots/bedrock` box is simply the regular `ubuntu/trustry64` base box already provisioned with this playbook (except for the `wordpress-sites` role).
+The benefit to using this base box instead of a bare Ubuntu one is that provisioning will be much faster.

+Vagrant Cloud offers releases/versions for the boxes, so the `roots/bedrock` box versions will be kept in sync with this project.
+You can see if there's updates by running `vagrant box outdated` and update it with `vagrant box update`.

+Note: you can always set the box back to the base Ubuntu one if you prefer with `config.vm.box = 'ubuntu/trustry64'`

 ## Options

 All Ansible configuration is done in [YAML](http://en.wikipedia.org/wiki/YAML).